ondrej-kvasnovsky/vaadin-8-on-grails-3/chapter1.md

 ## Unix based systems

 This section describes hot to install Grails on Mac OS X and Linux.
-You will use [SdkMan](http://sdkman.io/usage.html) to install all
+You will use [SdkMan](http://sdkman.io/usage.html) to install all requited tools.

 Open